mark-meyer/startherecms/docs/aws.rst

 Creating a new AWS bucket
 '''''''''''''''''''''''''

 Now that we have our user, creating the bucket will be easy.
+You can follow our guide below but we also suggest reading `AWS's documentation <http://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html>`_ on how to set one up.

 Go to your `AWS S3 console <https://s3.console.aws.amazon.com/s3/home>`_ and click on the "Create bucket" button.